Extension DGAs and topological Hochschild homology: introduction

 \begin{definition} An $R$-DGA $X$ is \textit{$R$-extension} if the $HR$-algebra corresponding to $X$ is weakly equivalent to $HR \wedge E$ for some cofibrant $\Sp$-algebra $E$.
 For $R=\Z$, we omit $\Z$ and write extension instead of $\Z$-extension. \end{definition}

 To define $R$-extension $E_\infty$ $R$-DGAs, we use the zig-zag of Quillen equivalences between $E_\infty$ $R$-DGAs and commutative $HR$-algebras constructed in \cite{richter2017algebraicmodel}.

 \begin{definition} An $E_\infty$ $R$-DGA $X$ is \textit{$R$-extension} if the commutative $HR$-algebra corresponding to $X$ is weakly equivalent to $HR \wedge E$ for some cofibrant commutative $\Sp$-algebra $E$.
-For $R=\Z$, we omit $\Z$ and write extension instead of $\Z$-extension. \end{definition}
+For $R=\Z$, we omit $\Z$ and write extension instead of $\Z$-extension. \end{definition} See Appendix A for a discussion on the compatibility of the two definitions above.

 One reason to study extension DGAs is that for an $R$-extension DGA $X$, there is the following splitting at the level of spectra